 $125 for the 7-session course.
 The course began Sept.
 23, and participants were accepted through Tuesday, October 5.

-This course is now closed, but will be offered again in January.
+This course is now closed, but this course or a similar one will be offered in 2022.

 Refund Policy: refunds are given, minus a $20 processing fee, until the course begins.
 No refunds given after that.

 The Course is limited to 25 participants, and 3 scholarships are available.
 If you are unable to afford the course at the present time, please click here for scholarship information.